OceanDynamicsUConn/GroupManual/README.md

 **If you are being harassed, notice that someone else is being harassed, or have any other concerns, please immediately contact Rocha or UConn's [Office of Institutional Equity](https://equity.uconn.edu/discrimination/).**

-Rocha also wants to a nice experience...
+Rocha also wants to nurture ... a nice experience...

 ### Work hard